By Eric Vandenbroeck and

 Dhabi.
 Peace will enable them to find opportunities for their native countries

 in the networks they have built in the Arabian peninsula.
-There, they rub

-shoulders with other expatriates: young Europeans, growing numbers of whom are
+There, they rub shoulders with other expatriates: young Europeans, growing

-second- or third-generation Muslim immigrants, who are investing their
+numbers of whom are second- or third-generation Muslim immigrants, who are

-possibility of financing future nuclear development with current oil and gas
+are exploring the possibility of financing future nuclear development with

 The warp and weft of